 The Inner Harbor ferry operates Monday through Friday, with more limited weekend service.

 Cost: Inner Harbor Ferry is $3.00 for adults, one way.
 Fare for Seniors and people with disabilities (with Charlie Transport Access Pass (TAP) Card) is half fare each way.
 See details of Reduced Fare programs.

 Arriving by Bicycle

-There will be a Hubway bike station (coming Spring 2013) adjacent to Spaulding Rehabilitation Hospital and one currently in front of North Station.
+A Hubway bike station is adjacent to Spaulding Rehabilitation Hospital and one currently in front of North Station.
 With a membership, bikes can be taken out of one station and brought to another, and the first 30 minutes of a Hubway bike ride are free.

 The Charles River Locks and the Charlestown/North Washington Street Bridge make North Station easily accessible to bikers.
 The newly opened North Bank Pedestrian Bridge provides bikers with a convenient path to Hubway bike stations at the Lechmere MBTA station (Green line and buses), and 1 Kendall Square (convenient for the Red line) in Cambridge.

 Spaulding has special rates with several hotels in the Boston area for family members who want to stay near the hospital or any of the outpatient centers.
 The pediatric unit allows one parent to stay overnight with their child in the child's room.